dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

    - first, on addresses with the exact same structure as in our training dataset: addresses from the United States of America (US) and the United Kingdom (UK)
-   - the second one we will test if our model performs well on a country using the exact same address structure **but** using a totally different language: Russia (RU)
+   - secondly, on addresses with the exact same structure as those in our training dataset **but** using a totally different language: Russia (RU)
    - the last one will test if our model performs well on a country using a different address structure **and** a different language: Mexico (MX).